 Parameter Description COLLECT_SERV ER The machine where the Collection server is installed and where you want to collect audited data.
 INSTANCE The SQL Server instance name where you want to install the Agent.
-TRACE_DIRECT ORY The Agent trace file directory where you want to generate the trace files on the Agent server.
+INSTALLDIR (Optional) Specify the target installation directory.
+TRACE_DIRECT ORY (Optional) The Agent trace file directory where you want to generate the trace files on the Agent server.
+If the parameter is not specified, the agent trace file directory will automatically be located in the installation directory.
 SERVICEUSERN AME The Windows service account used to run the Agent service.
 This account must be local admin and have sa rights to the monitored SQL Server.
 PASSWORD The password for the service account.
+REINSTALL All, instructs the installer to reinstall all pre-installed features.
+REINSTALL MODE Vamus, indicates the type of reinstall to perform.
 STARTSERVICE Denotes whether to start the service.
+SILENT Indicates to the installer that it is installed silently.